 Do Not Go New

-My family always gave me that advice, and sold me my first car, a 2004 Pontiac Grand Am.
+My family always gave me that advice and sold me my first car.
+A 2004 Pontiac Grand Am.
 I sure was getting ladies with it (extreme sarcasm notice [although the car was not always at fault for this]).
-But guess what, at the time I bought it, its was valued at about $300 dollars.
+But guess what at the time I bought it the value was at about $300 dollars.
 Since I drove it during high school and college I sent it to maintenance.
-I knew the body of the car is in tip top shape, it still has several years on it.
-On top of avoiding an auto loan, the insurance premiums on the car were reasonable.
+I knew the body of the car is in tip top shape.
+It still has several years on it.
+On top of avoiding an auto loan the insurance premiums on the car were reasonable.
 If I got any newer of a car I would have a large leak in my bank accounts.

 While I can see the benefits of having a pet there are alternatives.
-One is to find alternative pets such as fish or turtles, usually real estate agents allow people to have these pets.
-Another alternative is some breathing pet plush linked below.
+One is to find alternative pets such as fish or turtles.
+Usually real estate agents allow people to have these pets.
+Another alternative is some breathing pet plush.
 They helped transition my wife to live without her cat.